dataunion/dataunion.github.io/index.md

 # An Introduction
 *__February 8th, 2019__*

-These folders contain notes and documents developed by an informal group of collaborators, around the topic of “Data Custody and Access”.
+'Data Critiques' is an informal group of collaborators around the topic of “Data Custody and Access”.
 We are exploring ways to have a global impact on the collection, custody, analysis, value extraction and value sharing, of personal and societal data.

 * Andrew Hoppin - Chair, Global Integrity
 * Anouk Ruhaak - Journalist & Engineer, Newspeak House